Volcanoes in Virginia

 Though Mole Hill is the site of the most recent volcanic activity east of the Mississippi River, there is little potential of an eruption in Virginia now.
 The most likely scenario for that to occur is that the Atlantic Ocean would stop expanding from the Mid-Atlantic Ridge.
 If tectonic pressures shifted and the eastern edge of the North Atlantic Plate began to subduct under the European Plate, then a new rift valley could form and volcanoes could reappear in Virginia.

 Another possibility is that a new spreading center parallel to the Mid-Atlantic Ridge could form at the current edge of the Continental Shelf.
-Subduction of oceanic crust underneath the continental crust would then spur new volcanoes, perhaps comparable to the Cacades in Oregon and Washington.
+Subduction of oceanic crust underneath the continental crust would then spur new volcanoes, perhaps comparable to the Cascades in Oregon and Washington.
 Cracking of the North American Plate to form a new rift valley or spreading center is to be expected over geologic time, but the process will involve many millions of years.
 The risk of any human seeing fresh lava flow in Virginia in their lifetime is very, very, very low.

 Dr. Jim Beard at the Virginia Museum of Natural History has commented that outside of of a new subduction zone forming in the Atlantic Ocean:13